 Providing Secure Communication Between Sites Using VPN CloudHub

 If you have multiple VPN connections, you can provide secure communication between sites using the AWS VPN CloudHub.
+This enables your remote sites to communicate with each other, and not just with the VPC.
 The VPN CloudHub operates on a simple hub-and-spoke model that you can use with or without a VPC.
 This design is suitable for customers with multiple branch offices and existing Internet connections who'd like to implement a convenient, potentially low-cost hub-and-spoke model for primary or backup connectivity between these remote offices.

 The following diagram shows the VPN CloudHub architecture, with blue dashed lines indicating network traffic between remote sites being routed over their VPN connections.